 Start by Becoming an Ambassador

-Pretty obvious: before anything else, you have to build a specific kind of online presence.
+Pretty obvious: before anything else, you must build a specific online presence.
 The best way to do it in the context of affiliate marketing is to become a reviewer.
-Pick up the types of products for which you feel enthusiasm or in which you believe, and start talking and/or writing about them.
+Pick up the types of products for which you feel enthusiastic or believe, and start talking and/or writing about them.
 YouTube channels are one of the ideal platforms for such tasks.

 Try to remain professional and exhaustive as much as possible.
 Indeed, marketers will most likely evaluate your reviewer performance before entrusting your affiliate links to their products and brand.
 So always publish high-quality yet attractive content.